Manuela Sáenz: Relationship with Simón Bolívar (1822–1830)

 In 1822, Sáenz left her husband and traveled to Quito, where at a ball she met Simón Bolívar, eventually becoming romantically involved.
+Bolívar's life was much more exciting and dangerous than Dr. Thorne's, and thus Sáenz was drawn to him.
+Their shared vision of freedom for Spanish colonies was the driving force that kept their relationship adventurous.
+However, her husband missed her and begged to return to him, with the promise that he would forgive her for leaving him.
+She wrote to him and explained that she was not interested in restoring their marriage.
+She thought that he was far too serious, and that their relationship lacked passion.
+The qualities that she loathed in her husband were evident in Bolívar.
+Therefore, even through Bolívar's absence, she remained in constant contact with him.
 She exchanged love letters with him and visited him while he moved from one country to another.
-Bolivar referred to her as la amable loca, the dear madwoman.

-Manuela supported the revolutionary cause by gathering information, distributing leaflets, and protesting for women's rights.
+Bolívar referred to her as la amable loca, the kind madwoman.Manuela supported the revolutionary cause by gathering information, distributing leaflets, and protesting for women's rights.
 As one of the most prominent female figures of the wars for independence, Manuela received the Order of the Sun ("Caballeresa del Sol" or 'Dame of the Sun'), honoring her services in the revolution.
 In public she often wore a colonel's uniform, accompanied by her two black servants Jonatás and Nathán, also attired in soldier uniforms.
 During the first months of 1825 and from February to September 1826, she lived with Bolívar near Lima, but as the war continued, Bolívar was forced to leave.

 During the anti-Bolivarian conspiracy led by Colombian Colonel José Bustamente, Manuela was a key member of the Pro-Bolivarian forces.
 On January 25, 1827, significant portions of the Colombian Army's Third Division mutinied in Lima, arresting senior officers and seizing key locations in the city, demanding better food and pay as General Santa Cruz and the conspirators suspended the Bolivarian Constitution.
-Manuela had remained behind in Lima, trusted by Bolivar to look after his affairs, and moved to stop the mutiny.
-Presenting in full uniform, she addressed troops of the Third Division and begged them to remain loyal to Bolivar.
+Manuela had remained behind in Lima, trusted by Bolívar to look after his affairs, and moved to stop the mutiny.
+Presenting in full uniform, she addressed troops of the Third Division and begged them to remain loyal to Bolívar.
 Afterwards, she began bribing sergeants and corporals in the hopes of outbidding the conspirators, to some success.
-This continued until she was captured by the new Peruvian government on February 7, and imprisoned her in a convent.
+This continued until she was captured by the new Peruvian government on February 7, and imprisoned in a convent.
 She protested her treatment under both Bolivarian laws and new Peruvian laws, and this agitation would eventually see her released from prison in March, and forced into exile in April.
-As a result of this agitation, she was now beginning to be known as the Libertadora, a public legend to match Bolivar in the minds of some.
-Manuela now followed Bolivar to Bogotá.
+As a result of this agitation, she was now beginning to be known as the Libertadora, a public legend to match Bolívar in the minds of some.
+Manuela now followed Bolívar to Bogotá.